Learning How We Talk: Speech and Language Development Milestones for Children

 4-5 Years

-Hears and understands most of what they hear at home and in school
+Understands most of what is said at home and school

 Says all speech sounds in words